inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the Pointer into.
 1. The register containing the address, as an Integer.

+### PointerAddress

+Stores the address of a pointer as an integer.

+This instruction requires two arguments:

+1. The register to store the integer in.
+2. The register containing the pointer to obtain the address from.

 ### ForeignTypeSize

 Obtains the size of a C type.